DKenefake/fasterfva/example_models/readme.md

-# Models
+# Benchmark and Plot Generation

+The Jupyter notebook titled ``BenchPlots.ipynb`` contain all of the benchmarks and plot generation use in ...

 Some models have been included for ease of use.
+The full set of models used in ... can be found at ...

 ## Attribution